Meredith Grey: Awards

-Pompeo has won and has been nominated for multiple awards for her portrayal of Grey.
-She and the Grey's Anatomy cast won Best Ensemble in a Television Series at the 2006 Satellite Awards.
-During the following year's ceremony, she was named Best Actress in a Television Drama Series.
-She was among the Grey's Anatomy cast members awarded the Outstanding Performance by an Ensemble in a Drama Series accolade at the 13th Screen Actors Guild Awards, and received nominations in the same category in 2006 and 2008.
-Pompeo received a Best Performance by an Actress in a Drama Series nomination at the 64th Golden Globe Awards – the program won Best Drama Series at the same ceremony.
-Also in 2007, Pompeo and the female cast and crew of Grey's Anatomy received the Women in Film Lucy Award, which honors those "whose work in television has positively influenced attitudes toward women."
+Ellen Pompeo has won and been nominated for multiple awards for her portrayal of Meredith Grey on Grey's Anatomy.
+She and the Grey's Anatomy cast won Best Cast – Television Series at the 2006 Satellite Awards.
+The following year, Pompeo was named Best Actress – Television Series Drama at the same ceremony.
+She was also part of the cast that was awarded the Outstanding Performance by an Ensemble in a Drama Series at the 13th Screen Actors Guild Awards in 2007, and received nominations in the same category in 2006 and 2008.

-Pompeo's performance has garnered her multiple People's Choice Awards.
-At the 37th People's Choice Awards, she was nominated against Dempsey and Oh in the Favorite TV Doctor category, and the following year, she was a contender in the Favorite TV Drama Actress category.
+Pompeo's performance in the series earned her a nomination for the Golden Globe Award for Best Actress – Television Series Drama at the 64th Golden Globe Awards, where Grey's Anatomy won Best Drama Series.
+In 2007, Pompeo, along with the female cast and crew of Grey's Anatomy, received the Women in Film Lucy Award, which honors individuals whose work in television has positively influenced attitudes toward women.

-Since 2012, Pompeo has received a nomination at the People's Choice Awards every year in two categories at 40th People's Choice Awards alongside Patrick Dempsey and Sandra Oh respectively.
-She won the Best Drama Actress Award at both the 39th People's Choice Awards and the 41st People's Choice Awards.
+Pompeo has also garnered significant recognition at the People's Choice Awards, winning Best Drama Actress at both the 39th and the 41st People's Choice Awards.
+She was consistently nominated for multiple categories at the People's Choice Awards each year, starting in 2012 alongside Patrick Dempsey and Sandra Oh.
+At the 37th People's Choice Awards, Pompeo was nominated for Favorite TV Doctor alongside Dempsey and Oh, and the following year, she was nominated in the Favorite TV Drama Actress category.

-In 2007, show-business awards reporter Tom O'Neil commented that Pompeo was overdue an Emmy Award nomination for her role in Grey's Anatomy.
-Readers of O'Neil's awards website, The Envelope, included Pompeo in their 2009 nominations for Best Drama Actress in the site's Gold Derby TV Awards.
-Entertainment Weekly launched the EWwy Awards in 2008, to honor actors who have not received Emmy nominations.
-Pompeo was nominated in the Best Actress in a Drama Series category, and placed fourth, with 19 percent of readers' votes.
+In 2007, Tom O'Neil, a show-business awards reporter, remarked that Pompeo was overdue an Primetime Emmy Award nomination for her role on Grey's Anatomy.
+Readers of O'Neil's website, The Envelope, included Pompeo in their 2009 nominations for Best Drama Actress in the site's Gold Derby TV Awards.
+In 2008, Entertainment Weekly launched the EWwy Awards to honor actors who had not received Emmy nominations, and Pompeo was nominated in the Best Actress in a Drama Series category, placing fourth with 19% of the readers' votes.